kailash-manasarovar/statement/docs/timeline/2022/june.md

 - I'm scheduled to join for the third year professional studies in September.
 - At the audition, Domingo's female students are hanging around helping everyone.
 He's clearly told them to dress the same, and this includes hot pants.
 - He tells them to go and talk to people and they mill around talking to parents.
-- It's a bit embarrassing.
+- His control over them is a bit embarrassing and I wonder if he's doing it to "show me".